 Ist hier frei?

-If you’re looking for something lighter or brought your own food, stalls operate self service for the Biergarten.
-There you can order drinks, food or sweets.
+If you’re looking to bring your own food, stalls operate self-service for the Biergarten.
+There you can order drinks, food, and sweets.

 Be sure to check out the fenced area near the Steckerlfisch stand.
 There you will find a small herd of deer.
 Also take a walk through the thoroughly urban park before you go, too.
 There are built-in ping pong tables and even a small skate park.